 So you've created your portfolio using an online portfolio service like Behance, and you've got loads of positive feedback, both on the site itself and via social media.

 Which is lovely – but at the end of the day, what you'd actually like is some constructive criticism.
 Because as warm and fuzzy as all those 'awesomes' and 'great works' are, they're not going to help you to actually improve your portfolio.

 The human touch

-To square this circle, Behance is bringing together creatives in person, through a series of physical events held in big cities around the world called Behance Portfolio reviews, to critique each other's work in a friendly and relaxed atmosphere.
+To square this circle, next week (Nov 3-10), Behance is bringing together creatives in person, through a series of events held in big cities around the world called Behance Portfolio Reviews, to critique each other's work in a friendly and relaxed atmosphere.

 You'll need to be a Behance member to attend - but sign up is free: see our article on getting started with Behance for details.

 Win a Computer Arts subscription!

 There's an extra reason to get to the Behance Portfolio Review at Docklands, London this Monday.
 Computer Arts magazine will be there, and they plan offer a CA bundle subscription to their favourite portfolio on the night.